A Root Canal Can Save Your Smile

 If you feel nervous about seeing a dentist or an endodontist about a root canal, ask about our convenient sedation dental appointments.
-Each of our Airdrie dentists is licensed to provide in-house dental sedation for your comfort and safety.
+Each of our Airdrie root canal dentists is trained and experienced to provide in-office dental sedation for your comfort and safety.

 Airdrie Springs Dental Is Open Late And On Saturdays

 What Our Patients Say About Us

 I have been going to Airdrie Springs Dental for some time now due to the service and support they have provided in a friendly and professional manner.
 Recently had a cleaning which can be an unpleasant experience however Vicki did everything to make it as comfortable as possible.
 All round excellent experience .... thank you so much !!

 I made my 1st visit to Airdrie Springs the other day and have no complaints with the service that I received.
 I'm one of those people that REALLY dislikes going to the dentist, as it causes me a great deal of anxiety.
 When I booked my appointment, I had requested to have Vicki as my hygienist, ,based on google reviews that I had previously read.
 Upon meeting Vicki, I explained my problem with anxiety and not only did she understand, but she conducted herself in a way in which helped to alleviate my anxiety.
 I will continue to use the services of Airdrie Springs Dental and would most certainly recommend them to anyone who like myself, is not at all comfortable with dentists.
 A big shout out to Vicki and her level of professionalism.